Extra-low voltage: Functional extra-low voltage (FELV)

-The term functional extra-low voltage (FELV) describes any other extra-low-voltage circuit that does not fulfill the requirements for an SELV or PELV circuit.
+The term functional extra-low voltage (FELV) describes any other extra-low-voltage circuit that does not fulfill the requirements for a SELV or PELV circuit.
 Although the FELV part of a circuit uses an extra-low voltage, it is not adequately protected from accidental contact with higher voltages in other parts of the circuit.

-Therefore, the protection requirements for the higher voltage have to be applied to the entire circuit.
+FELV is defined in IEC 60364-4-41 clause 411.7 as a circuit that: